What is it?

 - People who have certain medical conditions that weaken their immune systems.

-- Cover your mouth and nose with tissue or handkerchief when coughing and sneezing
+- Covering their mouth and nose with tissue or handkerchief when coughing and sneezing

-- Dispose tissue in the bin, wash handkerchief daily with soap and water
+- Disposing tissue in the bin, washing handkerchief daily with soap and water

 - After coughing or sneezing, wash your hands with soap and water